ImperialCollegeLondon/pyrealm/source/pmodel/c3c4model.md

 The plots below then show the various stages of the model prediction.

 Panel A
 : GPP predictions from the P model across a temperature gradient for C3 or C4 plants alone.
 The horizontal dashed line shows the canopy closure threshold for C3 plants (see Step 3).

 Panel B
 : The relative GPP advantage of C4 over C3 photosynthesis across the temperature gradient.

 Panel C
 : The proportion of GPP from C3 trees across the temperature gradient.
   Between roughly 5°C and 30°C, canopy closure is predicted to exclude C4 plants, even where they have a GPP advantage (Panel B, > 22°C).

 Panel D
 : Predicted $F_4$ across the temperature gradient, showing the prediction purely from relative advantage and treecover (Step 2) and then accounting for the impact of C3 tree canopy closure (Step 3),

-Panel E:
+Panel E
-: The predicted contributions of plants using the C3 and C4 pathways to the total expected GPP.
+: The predicted contributions of plants using the C3 and C4 pathways to the total expected GPP

 Panel F
 : The contributions of plants using the C3 and C4 pathways to predicted
   $\delta\ce{^{13}C}$ .

 ```{code-cell} ipython3